jackrabbit72380/XeniaFlow/README.md

 Xenia is an Xbox360 emulator for Microsoft Windows.

 Version.1 It's Alive!
+Working with your Xbox360 Game's & movies! supported file type are... xbox contaner files, xex, mp4, avi. mkv.

+you can click on the x to set a background.

 1.How to! install!

-Download this repo and open the XeniaFlow.ini. then configure your path's
+Download this repo and open the config.ini. then configure your path's

 2.save